OpenVPN/openvpn3/test/ssl/README.txt

 On Mac

-  Build with PolarSSL client and server (no minicrypto ASM algs for PolarSSL):
+  Build with MbedTLS client and server (no minicrypto ASM algs for MbedTLS):

-    PSSL=1 build proto
+    MTLS=1 build proto

-  Build with PolarSSL client and server using 4 concurrent threads (no minicrypto ASM algs for PolarSSL):
+  Build with MbedTLS client and server using 4 concurrent threads (no minicrypto ASM algs for MbedTLS):

-    -DN_THREADS=4" PSSL=1 build proto
+    -DN_THREADS=4" MTLS=1 build proto

-  Build with PolarSSL client and OpenSSL server (no minicrypto ASM algs for PolarSSL):
+  Build with MbedTLS client and OpenSSL server (no minicrypto ASM algs for MbedTLS):

-    PSSL=1 OSSL=1 OPENSSL_SYS=1 build proto
+    MTLS=1 OSSL=1 OPENSSL_SYS=1 build proto

   Build with OpenSSL client and server: